 In 2012, she spoke at the TEDYouth Conference in New York.
 In addition, Anna worked with companies such as Staples, the National Foundation for Infectious Diseases, Colgate, Intel, Pond’s, The Body Shop, Princess Cruises, 3M, Hyatt Place Hotels, and Skype as a spokesperson to promote their brands to national media.

-Anna was a popular expert etiquette source for media outlets such as USA Today, The New York Times, the Associated Press, The Wall Street Journal, The Los Angeles Times, BBC.com, and Real Simple, and appeared many times on the Today Show, as well as on The Early Show, Good Morning America, MSNBC, FOX and Friends, and NPR.
+Anna was a source for media outlets such as USA Today, The New York Times, the Associated Press, The Wall Street Journal, The Los Angeles Times, BBC.com, and Real Simple, and appeared many times on the Today Show, as well as on The Early Show, Good Morning America, MSNBC, FOX and Friends, and NPR.

 Anna Post worked previously for the Motion Picture Association of America and in the Washington, D.C., office of Senator Patrick Leahy.
 A graduate of Phillips Academy, she holds a Bachelor of Arts degree in Political Science from the University of Vermont.
 She currently lives in Burlington, Vermont.